thomasrstorey/zoomroa.st/README.md

 # zoomroa.st
+An app for automatically generating "zoomroast" memes.

-Dockerized for your convenience.
-Simply run `docker-compose up -d` and navigate to `localhost:8080` to start zoomroasting.
+Run `npm run dev` and navigate to `localhost:3000`